Academics: AND is in our DNA

 - International applicants whose first/primary language is not English or whose secondary schooling has not been in English: official English language proficiency scores from one of three English proficiency exams: Duolingo English Test, IELTS/IELTS Indicator, or TOEFL/TOEFL iBT Special Home Edition.
 (TOEFL ITP Plus for China Solution is not accepted)

 Nonrefundable application fee of $75 or fee waiver

 Mid-year transcript (Regular Decision applicants and Early Decision admits ONLY)

-Music audition (School of Music applicants only)
+Music audition/and or portfolio materials (School of Music applicants only)